b1g-b33f/Web-app/Beginner Resources.md

 ## Other useful links
 - Home Lab and CTF https://benheater.com/
+- I would consider the penetration tester path from Hack The Box Academy useful to anyone interested in web application security just for the wealth of knowledge it contains https://academy.hackthebox.com/path/preview/penetration-tester